AryandraGupta/aws-static-website-deployment/README.md

 AWS Static Website Deployment using S3 & CloudFront

+Note: Infrastructure has been deleted to avoid AWS charges.
+Deployment screenshots are provided below.

 📌 Project Overview

 Deployed a production-style static website using Amazon S3 and CloudFront CDN.
 Implemented secure access using Origin Access Control and enabled HTTPS redirection.